 CONTACT US FORM.
 FILL OUT AND SUBMIT

+Our office does NOT prepare documents, or notarize documents to Revoke 3rd party Powers of Attorney unless our office prepared the original Power of Attorney.
 In general, our Estate focus is on drafting documentation, powers of attorney, wills, heath care directives - also probate and administrative orders.
 If you already have counsel elsewhere, do not contact us for advice or an opinion as it is against the rules for us to comment on your legal matter.
 We don't handle litigation or disputes regarding Estate matters, or any other contentious matter or police matter re same, including interpretations of documents re validity or otherwise, that we have not drafted. (**Note: We generally do not take on last minute, urgent deathbed Wills).

 Copyright © mobile.legal All rights reserved.